nl8590687/ASRT_SpeechRecognition/README_EN.md

 However, as the current international and domestic teams can achieve 98%, the accuracy rate still needs to be further improved.

-* At present, one solution that can continue to improve the accuracy rate is correcting data set labeling errors, especially the ST-CMDS error in the syllable file.
-There is a certain percentage of errors in the label.
-If you have see this and you have the will to help correct some of the data tagging mistakes by own ability, I will be very welcome.
-It can be corrected by submitting a Pull Request, and you will be on the list of contributors of this repo.

-Samples: `不是： bu4 shi4 -> bu2 shi4` `一个：yi1 ge4 -> yi2 ge4` `了解：le5 jie3 -> liao3 jie3`

-* Corrected part:

-ST-CMDS

-train:  20170001P00001A    20170001P00001I    20170001P00002A

 ## Python libraries that need importing

 * python_speech_features